elekto-io/docs/content/en/docs/Getting started/configuration.md

 **META_PATH**

 *Required* Local file location at which to store a clone of the election data repository.
 This directory will be created by Elekto at sync time, so the application must have the ability to write to the parent directory.
-May be absolute or relative; if relative, will be under the eletko source directory.
-Defaults to `meta`.
+The directory may be absolute or relative; if it is relative, it will be under the Eletko source directory.
+Otherwise it defaults to `meta`.
 For containers, a directory under `/tmp` is recommended to make sure the location is writeable.

 Example: `meta`, `/tmp/meta`